isknight/rl_intro/README.md

 For this lab we'll ignore tuning the policy / model and focus on what we can do adjusting the observational_space and rewards.

+If you're wanting to change this, the auto-generated model is set here.

+It's using the PPO policy, which there's a good video here

 ### The labs